mapbox/batfish/README.md

 1. Create a [configuration] module.
 2. Create some [pages] as React components and/or Markdown documents.
-3. Start the development server and work on your pages.
+3. Start the development server with the Batfish CLI, then work on your pages.
 4. At some point, build your static site and deploy it.

 The ["Hello world guide"] can help you get started.